open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 service operator a chance to auto-scale the number of instances to handle the increase in load based on memory utilization.

-Refer to the [documentation on batching and back-pressure](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/otelarrowexporter/README.md#batching-configuration) for the OTel-Arrow exporter.
+See the [documentation on batching and back-pressure](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/otelarrowexporter/README.md#batching-configuration) for the OTel-Arrow exporter.